Kaisbn/rjv/subjects/subject.rst

 .. code:: raw

     {
-        "opcode":"status"       // Action opcode.
+        "opcode" : "status",        // Action opcode.
-        "reportId":"aaaaaaaa",  // Report ID
+        "reportId" : "1a2b3c4d5",   // Report ID
-        "id":"bbbbbbbb",        // Agent ID
+        "id" : "a1b2c3d4e",         // Agent ID
-        "login":"player1",      // Player login
+        "login" : "login_x",        // Player login
-        "status":"alive"        // Can be "alive" or "dead" "causeOfDeath":"",      // Can be "release", "tnt" or "lava" "location": {}          // A Location object.
+        "status" : "alive"          // Can be "alive" or "dead" "causeOfDeath" : "",        // Can be "release", "tnt" or "lava" "location" : {}             // A Location object.
     }

 ``moveup``, ``movedown``, ``movenorth``, ``movesouth``, ``movewest``, ``moveeast``
 ----------------------------------------------------------------------------------
-Moves the agent in the given direction.
+Moves the agent according to the direction suffix.
 Agents can move through any kind of terrain but are limited on Y axis : 1 < y < 256.

 Report structure